MomentsLD/moments/docs/dfe.rst

 =====================
 .. jupyter-kernel:: python3

-By Aaron Ragsdale, Nov 2020.
+By Aaron Ragsdale, November 2020.

 The distribution of fitness effects (DFE) for new mutations describes is a fundamental parameter in evolutionary biology - it determines the fixation probability of new